Optical excitation of ultra-relativistic partially stripped ions: Introduction

-One of the pivotal milestones of the GF project is development of a theoretical framework of interaction of light pulses with ion bunches.
-In general, the interaction has to be described as the quantum-mechanical process which includes interference of probability amplitudes.
-In this scope, its probabilistic description, which does not control the quantum superposition of atomic states, is approximate and can only be used in limited context.
-At the same time, implementation of the process in terms of probabilistic (classical) observables is tempting as it enables application of Monte Carlo generators.
+One of the pivotal milestones of the GF project is the development of a theoretical framework for the interaction of light pulses with ion bunches.
+In general, the interaction has to be described as a quantum-mechanical process which includes interference of probability amplitudes.
+In this scope, its probabilistic description, which does not take into account the quantum superposition of atomic states, is approximate and can only be used in limited context.
+At the same time, implementation of the process in terms of probabilistic (classical) observables is tempting as it enables application of Monte-Carlo generators.
 The Monte-Carlo framework provides an efficient interface between the theoretical framework and existing software tools, used to describe both the individual particles and collective beam dynamics in high-energy storage rings.

 The basic goal of the present paper, being a crucial step for the development of the GF, is to provide a clear assessment under which conditions the probabilistic framework is sufficient and under which conditions it fails.
-These initial conditions will be specified by the following parameters: (1) the laser-pulse temporal and spatial shape, e.g.\ its time-dependent energy spectrum and total energy, and (2) the ion-bunch shape and the geometry of interaction.
+These initial conditions will be specified by the following parameters: (1) the laser-pulse temporal and spatial shape, e.g.\ its time-dependent energy spectrum and total energy, and (2) the ion-bunch shape and the geometry of interactions.